 Small children should not be allowed to handle newborn kittens, and older children should only handle them with supervision.
 Remember, kittens are vulnerable and unable to defend themselves, and they should always be protected from other pets.

 Do Kittens Need to be Handled and Socialized?

-Yes and no. VetStreet explains how the first two weeks of life, kittens are busy eating, sleeping and pooping.
-It makes no difference to their friendliness later in life, whether they are handled during this period or not.
-However, handling is important once their eyes and ears open at around 10 - 14 days of age.
-It is crucial kittens are held and touched in a gentle and appropriate manner, by a range of different people, to hone them into a confident, well-adjusted adult cat.
+Yes and no. VetStreet explains how the first two weeks of life, kittens are busy eating, sleeping, and pooping.
+It makes no difference to their friendliness later in life whether they are handled during this period.
+However, handling is important once their eyes and ears open at around 10 to 14 days of age.
+It is crucial kittens are held and touched in a gentle and appropriate manner by a range of different people to hone them into a confident, well-adjusted adult cat.

 As the Merck Veterinary Manual explains, handling and petting the kittens early in life helps them grow used to people, and they will make better pets.
 During this time, you can begin to play gently with the kittens.
 Give the kittens plenty of toys to play with, and try to avoid allowing them to play with your fingers or clothing because this can encourage aggressive behavior later on.

 When Can You Handle Newborn Kittens?